Dre Campbell Farm

 For this recipe, you will need just two ingredients:

-- 4 tablespoons of organic liquid soap (some people use Dawn dish soap, but we prefer not to use it).
+• 2 to 3 tablespoons of mild liquid soap (some people use Dawn dish soap, but we prefer not to).

 Mix the soap and water thoroughly in a spray bottle or pump sprayer.
 Shake before each use to combine.

 That’s it!
-The soap will naturally repel soft-bodied insects, such as aphids, spider mites, mealybugs, and whiteflies.
+This DIY insecticidal soap helps control soft-bodied insects and other pests.
+It works against aphids, spider mites, mealybugs, and whiteflies.

 It’s also a mild liquid soap spray for your plants.
 However, test it on a leaf first to check for leaf burn (some plants are very delicate); then spray your plants thoroughly.

-This gentle, non-toxic spray is effective for both indoor houseplants and outdoor gardens.
+This gentle spray can be used on both indoor houseplants and outdoor garden plants.

 Recipe Three